-Emojis may appear different on different devices and operating systems, as we discussed earlier.
+Emojis may appear differently on different devices and operating systems, as discussed earlier.

 Therefore, you need to make sure what device most of your audience base uses.
-If the majority of your audience opens on a mobile device, you need to think of leveraging emojis in terms of mobile devices.
+If most of your audience opens on a mobile device, you need to consider leveraging emojis in terms of mobile devices.

 Relevancy and Moderation

-The relevancy and moderation of emojis will be important all the time.
+The relevancy and moderation of emojis will be necessary all the time.
 Using the right amount of emojis at the right time delivers the right messages effectively and becomes a game-changer.

-However, on the other hand, you may lose the attention if you lack in any of the above-mentioned departments.
+However, on the other hand, you may lose the attention if you lack in any of the departments mentioned above.

 Email subject lines are the first things that get the eyeballs.
-And adding emojis to them makes them more impactful and can turn out to be super helpful in terms of increased open rates.
+And adding emojis to them makes them more impactful and can be super helpful in terms of increased open rates.

-But overusing them or without the proper context, they might end up in your subscriber’s spam folder.
+But overusing them or without the proper context might end up in your subscriber’s spam folder.
 So make sure to always use them in moderation and with relevancy.